-- The MMU recommends that PJM examine the source and sink node combinations available in the FTR market and eliminate generation to generation paths and all other paths that do not represent the delivery of power to load.
+- The MMU recommends that PJM examine the mechanism by which self scheduled FTRs are allocated when load switching among LSEs occurs throughout the planning period.
+(Priority: Low.
+First reported 2011.
+Status: Not adopted.) - The MMU recommends that PJM improve transmission outage modeling in the FTR auction models, including the use of probabilistic outage modeling.
+(Priority: Low.
+First reported 2013.
+Status: Not adopted.) - The MMU recommends that PJM reduce FTR sales on paths with persistent overallocation of FTRs including clear rules for what defines persistent overallocation and how the reduction will be applied.
 (Priority: High.
+First reported 2013.
+Status: Partially adopted, 2014/2015 planning period.) - The MMU recommends that PJM and its members continue to review the management of a defaulted member's FTR portfolio, including options other than immediate liquidation.
+(Priority: High.
 First reported 2018.
+Status: Not adopted.) - The MMU recommends that PJM continue to evaluate the bilateral indemnification rules and any asymmetries they may create.
+(Priority: Low.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that PJM examine the source and sink node combinations available in the FTR market and eliminate generation to generation paths and all other paths that do not represent the delivery of power to load.
+(Priority: High.
+First reported 2018.
 Status: Not adopted.) - The MMU recommends that the forfeiture amount from the FTR forfeiture rule be based on the correct hourly cost of an FTR, rather than a simple daily price divided by 24.
 (Priority: High.
 First reported 2018.
-Status: Not adopted.
-Pending at FERC.) - The MMU recommends that IARRs be eliminated from PJM's tariff, but that if IARRs are not eliminated, IARRs should be subject to the same proration rules that apply to all other ARR rights.
+Status: Pending at FERC.) - The MMU recommends that the direct customer request approach for creating and allocating IARRs be eliminated from PJM's tariff.
 (Priority: Low.
 First reported 2018.
 Status: Not adopted.)